-Announcement Notice - 2019 Summer Seasonal Fire Positions
+Announcement Notice - 2023 Summer Seasonal Fire Positions

-The Dixie National Forest will soon be advertising for temporary seasonal (Not to exceed 1039 hrs) positions for the 2019 summer season.
+The Dixie National Forest will soon be advertising for temporary seasonal (Not to exceed 1039 hrs) positions for the 2023 summer season.
 Openings may be available at the GS-03, GS-04 and GS-05 levels in St. George, Cedar City, Panguitch, or Escalante, Utah depending on staffing needs and budgets.
-These are seasonal temporary positions with a three to six month tour of duty.
+These are temporary seasonal positions with a three to six month tour of duty.
 Our work typically starts in May and we expect to operate until late September or early October depending on the season and budget.
+Selections will take place in December/January with an anticipated start date of late April/early May.

-Announcements will be posted in USAJobs, the US Governments official jobs website (www.usajobs.gov) on the open date listed for each position.
-Applications must be received by midnight on the closing date to be considered.
+Announcements will soon be posted on USAJobs, the US Governments official jobs website (www.usajobs.gov) on the open date listed for each position.
+Announcements are anticipated to open September 29, 2022 and close October 6, 2022 Applications must be received by midnight on the closing date to be considered.
+Please utilize the QR code on the last page to share your interest in our positions and be notified when the vacancy announcements are posted and open.